rvekaria/membership-system/README.md

 All requests must be authenticated with the unique cardId and the employee's chosen pin.

 ### How kiosk clients should use the endpoints
+There is a 1 minute timeout upon which the client's https session will close and the user will have to re-authenticate.
+The timeout is configurable via the application.properties file.

 #### /register
 **Note**: This is the only endpoint which does not require authentication
 This endpoint is to be used to initially register a card and an employee with the membership system.
+It is assumed there will be a registration form on the kiosk where the cardId can be filled in by scanning the reader and the employee can fill in the rest of the information by hand.

+When this form is submitted, the information will be sent to the /register endpoint.

 #### /employee
 This endpoint is to be used upon tapping a card at the kiosk, upon which the employee's details including their current balance will be retrieved.

+If the employee's card is unregistered, the response information will contain a message asking them to register.
+The kiosk client can get and display this message to the user.

 #### /topUpBalance
 Use this endpoint to send requests to increase an employee's balance.

 ### /buy
 Use this endpoint whenever an employee makes a purchase - has the effect of reducing the employee's balance.

+If what the employee is buying costs more than what they have in their balance, the transaction will not happen and the response wil contain a message asking the employee to top up.

 ## Run end to end API tests
 The end to end tests are in another project.
 Clone using: